DBremen/dbremen.github.io/_posts/2021-02-23-AutoExtract.md

 ![image.png](attachment:6f426e8b-b7da-47d2-b807-df99b330c919.png)

-Many times we download files they come in .zip format.
+Many of the files we download are .zip compressed archives.
 The manual  process to unblock and extract those files is quite cumbersome.
-Therefore I would like to walk you through the creation of a PowerShell function that will monitor a download folder for incoming .zip files and then automatically (smartly more than below) extract the files.
+Therefore I would like to walk you through the creation of a PowerShell  function that will monitor a download folder for incoming .zip files and then automatically (smart) extract the files.
 The function should meet the following requirements:

 - Run in the background and not block input on the PowerShell prompt.
 - Use limitited resources for the constant monitoring of the folder.
 - Ability to specify the download folder to be monitored.